UNEXPLAINED HEART SYMPTOMS

 Frequently Asked Questions

-Can Lyme disease cause atrial fibrillation?
+Can Lyme disease cause an irregular heartbeat?

-Can Lyme disease cause sudden death?
+Can Lyme disease cause tachycardia?

 Dr. Daniel Cameron, MD, MPH